michhar/michhar.github.io/docs/yolo_wip_post.md

   * May need to
     * Place certain cuDNN libs into v9.1 CUDA directory (e.g. `cudnn64_7.dll` found in search after a cuDNN intall into `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.1\bin`)
+  * Run with:

+      `darknet.exe detector train cfg\lego.data experiment\yolov3-tiny.cfg experiment\yolov3-tiny.conv.15`

+  * The final trained model with be in the `backup` folder.

 ## What is YOLO and Object Detection